sachinmani/AmbientDbContext/README.md

 	dbContextScope.SaveChangesAsync();
 }

-DbContextScope in StandAloneMode
+ This dbContextScope will get committed irrespective of whether the Ambient DbContextScope if any exists passes or fails.

-Though this is good, but I personally try to avoid nesting dbContextScope
+Though this is good, but I personally try to avoid nesting dbContextScope.

+<h3><b>DbContextScope in StandAloneMode</b></h3>

+This mode is created to handle scenarios where an user want to capture details on failure of a operation.
+For example, you want to update the user profile on whether the email is not sent. try
+{
+	SendEmail()
+}
+catch(SmtpException){}
+finally
+{
+	if(exeptionOccured)
+	{
+		using(var dbContextScope = dbContextScopeFactory.CreateNonAmbientDbContextInTransactionMode())
+		{
+			//find the user, and update the status dbContextScope.SaveChanges()
+		}
+	}
+}

 Still lot more documentation to come.
 Please get back to me if you have any issues or doubts on any API.
 I am currently working on some more features to this utility after which there would be an official 1.0 version of this utility.
 This utility still works and has all that is needed to get job done but just lacking documentation.
 Promise would soon put more documentation with examples.

-What is coming up
+<h4><b>What is coming up</b></h4>

 1. Allow developers to call commit tranasction explicitly to allow them to do dirty reads inside the transaction.